 Wider 20mph area work

 This is due to start soon.
 This encompasses a wider 20mph area for all the roads in between Elton Road, Sixways, The Beach, and Hill Road area.
 The rest of the cycle white lining will be completed soon and this will take up to three days depending on the weather.
-This will be undertaken at night to minimise disruption to businesses and the public.
 The 20mph roundels and one way plates will be installed the same week.

 Phase 2 The Beach highway scheme

-This is due to start on site in early October outside of the busy summer periods and the plan is to mainly complete the scheme by the Christmas holidays.
+This is due to start on site from 17 October outside of the busy summer periods and the plan is to mainly complete the scheme by early December.
 This work was initially planned earlier but has been timed to ensure minimum disruption to trade for businesses on The Beach and The Pier.